GlobalClimateForum/DIVACoast.jl/README.md

 # About

 DIVACoast.jl is a julia library for coastal impact and adaptation modelling.
 The library provides data types and algorithms to script assessment runs for different coastal impact and adaptation research questions.
 The library is  provided by the [Global Climate Forum](https://globalclimateforum.org/) via this repository.
+Here you can find the [Documentation](https://globalclimateforum.gitlab.io/DIVACoast.jl).

 # Download & Installation